3. Post-processing tools (xcroco)#

 Install the xcroco project in an editable mode in the conda environment:

-2.3.
-First, customize your own class for your history files#
+3.3.
+First, customize your own class for your files#

-Currently, your have two models availables in the model.py module:
+Currently, two file formats are available in the model.py module:

-• croco_xios: for history files created through the XIOS library
+• croco_xios: for Netcdf history files created through the XIOS library

-• croco_native: for history files directly created by the CROCO model
+• croco_native: for Netcdf history files directly created by the CROCO model

 Either you modify one of the available models to make it match your files or you create a new one.